Message from the Principal

-My name is Sharon Richardson and I am responsible for admitting students to the college.
-I'm often asked by prospective students why they need to apply to a college and why St Cuthbert's Society.
+We are often asked by prospective students why they need to apply to a college and why St Cuthbert's Society.
 To answer the first question is a bit tricky: Durham University is a collegiate University and you have to be both a member of a college and a member of a department.
-Sometimes when I mention "a collegiate university", I still get blank looks.
+Sometimes when I mention "a collegiate university", we still get blank looks.
 What is a collegiate University?
-Well apart from the bricks and mortar (and some have better looking bricks and mortar), colleges provide the opportunity to be part of a diverse community which brings you in contact with people from different cultures and backgrounds.
+Well, apart from the bricks and mortar (and some have better looking bricks and mortar), colleges provide the opportunity to be part of a diverse community which brings you in contact with people from different cultures and backgrounds.
 It's about living and dining together, sharing experiences and developing as an individual.
-I suppose you could argue that you can get that from a non-collegiate university but what we have is so much more and I suppose the only way to truly experience a collegiate university is to try it.
+You could argue that you can get that from a non-collegiate university but what we have is so much more and I suppose the only way to truly experience a collegiate university is to try it.

-The answer to the second question is simple: St Cuthbert's Society is one of the oldest colleges, set up in 1888, is also one of the largest (c1300), provides accommodation to 465 students and is keen to attract students from a broad range of backgrounds and who can contribute to the life of the college: arts, music, drama, sports or just mere life experience.
+The answer to the second question is simple: St Cuthbert's Society is one of the oldest colleges, set up in 1888, is also one of the largest (c.1200), provides accommodation to 465 students and is keen to attract students from a broad range of backgrounds and who can contribute to the life of the college: arts, music, drama, sports or just mere life experience.
 We are also the only college (and I can say this with the upmost confidence) that provides catered, part catered and self catered facilities.
 For catered options, this includes full board (3 meals a day, 7 days a week), part catered is 10 meals a week (lunch and dinner, Monday to Friday) and self catered (is exactly what is "says on the tin).
-You can also "pay as you go", in other words, use us as a cafeteria (used by students who are self catered or live out and in need of a meal and at £3.50, it's a bargain!).
+You can also "pay as you go", in other words, use us as a cafeteria.

-Anyway, if you want to know more about us and would like to visit, please contact the Admissions Secretary Ann.Peart@durham.ac.uk, and she will arrange a pre-applicant visit.
+Anyway, if you want to know more about us and would like to visit, please contact Reception on email@example.com to arrange a pre-applicant visit.
 You can also visit us through the University's Pre-Application Open Days or if you have been made an offer, come along to the Post-Application open days in March.